lkilcommons/geospacepy-lite/README.md

 2. [Spacepy](https://pypi.python.org/pypi/SpacePy), for it's pyCDF python interface to the NASA CDF Library

-If geospacepy-lite does not detect SpacePy on your computer, it will fall back to using the ASCII text files.
-This is SLOWER than using the CDF files.
+If geospacepy-lite does not detect SpacePy on your computer, it will use the NASA OMNIWeb ASCII text files.

 ### SPECIALDATETIME ###